shivprasad08/URL_Shotrner/README.md

   - Referer

 **Error Cases:**
-- `404 Not Found` - Short code doesn't exist or has expired
+- `404 Not Found` - Short code doesn't exist or has been deleted
-- `410 Gone` - URL deactivated
+- `410 Gone` - URL expired

 ---